Get the latest news

 Make sure your worksheets include “fast finisher” activities so that the faster kids don’t get bored and distract the other students!

-A solid ESL lesson is goal-orientated, varied and uses the type of high quality resources that children actually want to engage with.
 Remember that your students themselves can provide a wealth of ideas for you – ask them what games they like to play and think about how you can incorporate their ideas into your lesson plans.

 They’ll love you for it!